MiPlayer123/Self_Assistant/MIGRATION_STATUS.md

 - **Status**: ✅ Complete
 - **Changes**: Updated `electron/main.ts` to use `LocalProcessingHelper` instead of `ProcessingHelper`
 - **Result**: App now processes screenshots locally using OpenAI API

+### 4. Complete Rebranding to Wagoo
+- **Status**: ✅ Complete
+- **Changes**:
+  - Updated all application names from "Interview Coder" to "Wagoo"
+  - Changed package name to "wagoo-v1"
+  - Updated protocol from "interview-coder://" to "wagoo://"
+  - Changed all UI text references to Wagoo
+  - Updated URLs from interviewcoder.co to wagoo.co
+  - Updated documentation and README files
+  - Changed application description to reflect general-purpose AI assistant
+- **Result**: App is now fully rebranded as Wagoo

 ## 🔧 Setup Instructions